 Most websites have you park in the town of Pequea near the marina to start your hike, but that more than doubles the trek.
 You can park much closer to the cave near the corner of Bridge Valley Road and Ridge Drive.
 Click here for directions.
 Just keep an eye out for no parking signs being sure to respect other people’s property and driveways.

 Once parked, start down the access road that heads toward the railroad.

-You won’t be on the access road for long so keep an eye out for the trail leading up the hill on the left.
-You’ll have to cross a small stream which is easily done with a running jump.
+You won’t be on the access road for long, so watch for the trail leading up the hill on the left.
+You’ll have to cross a small stream, which is quickly done with a running jump.

 After a short .3 mile walk, you will arrive at the Wind Cave.

 Wind Cave has two entrances.
-Each one accessing different parallel corridors inside the cave complex.
+Each one accesses different parallel corridors inside the cave complex.
 The two corridors are connected by a single passageway that runs perpendicular between them.
-The main entrance is easily accessible with its eight foot tall and three-foot wide opening.
+The main entrance is easily accessible with its eight-foot-tall and three-foot-wide opening.

-As you enter, the floor slowly descents until the flat ceiling is 15 to 25 feet high above you.
-As you travel this relatively straight corridor a few large fallen boulders will block your path requiring some minor parkour skills to pass.
+As you enter, the floor slowly descends until the flat ceiling is 15 to 25 feet high above you.
+As you travel this relatively straight corridor, a few large fallen boulders will block your path, requiring some minor parkour skills to pass.
 Eventually, somewhere between 175 to 200 feet—depending on one’s girth—the passageway will become too narrow to advance further despite a ceiling height of 20 feet.